 Kimball is a blue-collar town, with 40.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kimball is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Kimball who work in office and administrative support (9.95%), management occupations (7.77%), and healthcare (5.83%).

-Kimball’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Kimball’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small city, Kimball does not have a public transit system used by locals to get to and from work.